 Thanks, Mum and Dad for the memories.
 For dressing us up like nincompoops, and more importantly, for taking the shot, even though nobody was really feeling it that night on a campsite in deepest darkest Shropshire.

 These days I’m a photographer and copywriter and spend my time telling stories through words and pictures.
 Lucky, lucky me.

-I’ve trained with some brilliant training academies and professional photographers, including The Trained Eye , Alan Law and Kate Hopewell-Smith, as well as second shooting for the photographer genius Rafe Abrook.
+I’ve studied photography at college (not that that in itself really means all that much, but it cemented my love for seeing light and shadow and story telling through images), I’ve trained with some brilliant academies and professional photographers, including The Trained Eye , Alan Law and Kate Hopewell-Smith, as well as second shooting for and working with a bunch of brilliantly talented photographers.